Balance boards are an excellent way to improve balance for seniors. Today we will look at some of the best balance boards for seniors on the market!

 The top of the balance board is equipped with trigger point foot massaging studs that gently massage the soles of your foot while you use the board.
 This is a great, simple wobble board that doesn’t take much space and won’t break the bank.
 It’s gotten great reviews with over 84% of reviewers giving it full 5 stars so it’s a quality product you will enjoy using.

-This is very high quality and solid rocker board.
+This is a very high-quality and solid rocker board.
 It features a heavy-duty plywood construction with slip-resistant surface finishing on the board and on the bottom of the fulcrum.

 The fulcrum is very wide with a quite high radius.
 This combined with the slip-resistant surface makes it very safe and relatively easy to balance.
 A perfect choice for seniors who want to improve their balance but don’t want too much challenge.